Growing persimmons for a late fall harvest on your homestead. Here’s how to decide between an American persimmon tree or a Fuyu persimmon tree.

 Grandpa’s tree was an American persimmon, known for its soft fruit.
 Years later, someone finally convinced me to give fresh persimmons another chance, promising that a Fuyu persimmon was different.

 And they were.
 Fruit from a fuyu persimmon tree is quite different.
 Fuyu persimmons are still crunchy when ripe, and they have a flavor that’s a bit spicy and apricot-like.
 These?
 I like.
+They’re tasty out of hand or made into a salad.

 There are a number of persimmon varieties to choose from, each with its own merits and uses.